-1. A 250-500 word statement of interest that focuses on the following question: “Why did you choose your specific study abroad program? (e.g. What are your academic goals for this program?
+1. A 250-word statement of interest that focuses on the following question: "Why did you choose your specific study abroad program?"
+(For example, what are your academic goals for this program?
 What do you hope to learn?
-Why is this program a good fit for you?)”
+Why is this program a good fit for you?)

 4. A copy of your most recent college transcript (unofficial or official).
-Transcripts must have your name, the name of your college, courses in progress, and current GPA.
+Transcripts must have your name, the name of your college, and courses in progress.

 UC Berkeley students: The $400 deposit will be charged to your CalCentral account at the time you apply.
 Financial aid eligible students can wait until their summer aid is disbursed to pay the deposit but remain responsible for the full deposit if they withdraw their application before an application decision is issued, or withdraw their participation from the program after acceptance.
 Any payments made to CalCentral will be applied towards outstanding fees prior to being applied to the deposit.

 Visiting Students Only (i.e. if you are a student at a University other than UC Berkeley): Within 24 hours of submitting your application, you will receive an email from UC Berkeley asking you to set up your university credentials; this email does NOT constitute admission to the program.
 Please follow the instructions in the email.
 Once you have completed the necessary steps, please go to CalCentral to pay your $400 deposit.
 If you fail to make the $400 deposit within 48 hours of application submission, your application will be canceled.

 *Please note, there may be additional essay questions, requirements or prerequisites for the specific program you select; please check the location-specific web page for details.